abelardopardo/ontask_b/docs_src/Install/sql_connections.rst

 DB Name (required)
   Name of the remote database

-Table (required)
+Table
-  Name of the table stored in the remote database and containing the data to upload/merge
+  Name of the table in the remote database containing the data to upload/merge.
+If not give, it will be requested at execution time.

 Once a connection is defined, as described in :ref:`sql_connection_run`, all the data in the table will be accessed and loaded/merged into the current workflow.

 The operations allowed for each connection are:

-Edit
+|fa-pencil| Edit
   Change any of the parameters of the connection

+|fa-eye| View
+  View the values of the connection

-Clone
+|fa-clone| Clone
   Create a duplicate of the connection (useful to reuse configuration parameters)

-Delete
+|fa-trash| Delete
   Remove the connection from the platform.